Tieto

-Tietoevry global headquarters in Keilaniemi, Espoo, Finland, since 2016.
+Tieto global headquarters in Keilaniemi, Espoo, Finland, since 2016.
 Keilalahdentie 2-4, Espoo.

-Tietoevry Corporation (natively Tietoevry Oyj, Tieto prior to June 2019) is a Finnish IT software and service company providing IT and product engineering services.
-Tietoevry is domiciled in Espoo, Finland, and the company's shares are listed on the NASDAQ OMX Helsinki, NASDAQ OMX Stockholm and Oslo Stock Exchange.
-Tietoevry has approximately 15,000 employees across 20 countries, and has customers in the energy, forestry, banking, healthcare and public sectors.
+Tieto Corporation (formerly Tietoenator and Tietoevry) is a Finnish IT software and service company providing IT and product engineering services.
+Tieto is domiciled in Espoo, Finland, and the company's shares are listed on the NASDAQ OMX Helsinki, NASDAQ OMX Stockholm and Oslo Stock Exchange.
+Tieto has approximately 15,000 employees across 20 countries, and has customers in the energy, forestry, banking, healthcare and public sectors.